 - Plastic components and fiberglass: Some facilities recycle these, depending on local capabilities.

-Before You Scrap: Remove Hazardous and Non-Metal Items
+Before You Scrap: Remove Hazardous Items First

 - Clear out non-recyclable materials: Upholstery, wood, and insulation usually need separate disposal.